scaleway/scaleway-cli/docs/migration_guide_v2.md

 ### `scw kill`

-`scw kill` will connect to your instance using SSH and run a `halt` command to shutdown your machine.
+`scw kill` will connect to your instance using SSH and run a `halt` command to shut down your machine.

 ```shell
 # v1